Child Custody Laws – California Family Code Section 3020

 First, if the other party has missed their scheduled visitation on more than one occasion, you may want to address the problem by changing your custody or visitation plan.
 If you don’t feel that you can talk to the other parent directly, or if he/she is not responsive, the experienced California family-law attorneys at Wallin & Klarich will negotiate with the other parent, or his or her lawyer.
 Having an experienced, knowledgeable advocate on your side shows the other parent that you’re serious about enforcing your parental rights and allows a knowledgeable advocate to negotiate and fight for a visitation schedule that is more desirable to you.

 If you’re sure that the other parent is intentionally withholding visitation or custody, you can take several legal actions.
 If you believe the other parent is withholding or trying to kidnap your children, you should go to the police, a district attorney in your area as soon as possible or file for an ex parte (emergency) hearing.
-An Orange County child custody attorney at Wallin & Klarich can help you petition the court for a temporary immediate change due to the other parent’s dangerous and irresponsible behavior.
+A child custody attorney at Wallin & Klarich can help you petition the court for a temporary immediate change due to the other parent’s dangerous and irresponsible behavior.
 After the ex parte hearing, the court will set a follow-up court date, where an experienced Wallin & Klarich attorney can assist you in getting a permanent order.

 If the other parent’s interference with custody is less drastic, you should file for contempt of court.
 Custody orders are court orders — which means that people who violate them can be held in contempt of court.
 In California, a parent found guilty of violating a family-law court order can be held in county jail, be fined or ordered to do community service.
 In order to prove that the other parent has violated a custody or visitation order, you’ll have to show that he or she was fully aware of the order and intentionally did not follow it.
 The Los Angeles child custody lawyers at Wallin & Klarich can help you find evidence to prove your claim and back it up in court.